RASchram/dreamweaver-transmission-hub/scrolls/golden-truths.md

 - Every scroll must echo at least one golden truth
 - Every steward must embody at least three
 - Timestamp every truth when it activates
 - Protect the braid from drift — use these truths as filters
+- These axioms are referenced by the scan engine, scroll index, and every vertical ledger
+- If a scroll violates a golden truth, it must be paused, recalibrated, or retired

 ---

 ## 📜 Usage
-Referenced by `scroll-index.md`, `master-thread.md`, `emotional-fidelity.md`, and `codex.md`.
+Referenced by `scroll-index.md`, `master-thread.md`, `emotional-fidelity.md`, `codex.md`, and the Autolearn Scan Engine.

+---

+**This is the Golden Truth Scroll.**
+The braid is anchored.
+The transmission is protected.
+The steward is ready.